PiDRAM: A Holistic End-to-end FPGA-based Framework for Processing-in-DRAM: Introduction

 \section{Introduction}

-DRAM-based main memory is used in nearly all computing systems as a major component.
-The growing memory footprints and working-sets of modern workloads require main memory devices to satisfy three properties: memory devices need to be (i) \emph{fast}, so that memory accesses induce small latency costs \juan{and applications can enjoy high memory bandwidth}, (ii) \emph{dense}, so that working-sets of workloads fit into the memory device and \juan{do} not need to be \juan{frequently} brought from \juan{secondary} storage, and (iii) \emph{low-power}, to lower energy consumption, prevent devices from overheating, and increase battery life in mobile computing systems.
+\revdel{DRAM-based main memory is used in nearly all computing systems as a major component.
+The growing memory footprints and working-sets of modern workloads require main memory to satisfy three properties.
+Main memory needs to be (i) \emph{fast}, so that memory accesses induce small latency costs \juan{and applications can enjoy high memory bandwidth}, (ii) \emph{dense}, so that working-sets of workloads fit into the memory device and \juan{do} not need to be \juan{frequently} brought from \juan{secondary} storage, and (iii) \emph{low-power}, to lower energy consumption, prevent devices from overheating, and increase battery life in mobile computing systems.
 Unfortunately, the trends in memory technology development show that it is especially difficult to scale existing memory devices in all three dimensions~\cite{mutlu2020modern}. \juan{In this context, DRAM vendors have prioritized memory capacity scaling over latency and bandwidth~\cite{chang.sigmetrics16,lee.hpca13}}.
-As a result, memory performance improvements have been lagging behind processor performance improvements in recent years and main memory has become an increasingly worsening bottleneck in computing systems~\cite{mutlu2020modern,ghose2019processing}.
+As a result, Memory performance improvements have been lagging behind processor performance improvements in recent years and m}Main memory is a major performance and energy bottleneck in computing systems~\cite{mutlu2020modern,ghose2019processing}.
+One way of overcoming the main memory bottleneck is to move computation into/near memory, \juan{a paradigm known as \emph{processing-in-memory} (PiM)~\cite{mutlu2020modern}}. \juan{PiM} reduces memory latency between the \juan{memory units and the compute units}, enables the \juan{compute units} to \atb{exploit the large internal bandwidth within} memory devices, and reduces the overall power consumption of the system by eliminating the need for transferring data over power-hungry off-chip interfaces~\cite{mutlu2020modern,ghose2019processing}.